piyush-mb/alfresco-ng2-components/docs/process-services-cloud/process-filter-cloud.component.md

 </adf-cloud-process-filters>
 ```

-A filter can be selected by using any of the `ProcessFilterParamModel` property.
+A filter can be selected by using any of the `ProcessFilterCloudModel` property.

 | Name | Type | Description |
 | ---- | ---- | ----------- |